 In addition to different types of plastic surgeries, other technological advances are available to today’s patients.
 One of these is the ability to use computer enhancement.
 After photographing a patient, the surgeon can show the patient what a particular procedure may be able to achieve.
 It also allows patients to be more specific about the changes they desire.
 Skin care products are not just found on cosmetic counters.
 In many cases, certain products are available only with a prescription or only from a physician.
 Stronger fruit acid preparations, for example, are not available over the counter.
 Chemical peels, dermal fillers and radio-frequency procedures to remove damaged tissues are other plastic surgery advancements available to today’s patients.

 You are not your grandmother and today’s cosmetic and reconstructive surgical techniques are not hers either.
 Safer, less invasive and less likely to cause major scarring or complications, today’s procedures have come a long way.
-Many plastic surgeons Toronto offer free consultations to allow patients a better idea of their options.

 Image Credit: ClevelandClinic